Eight Sleep Pod 5 Review: In-Depth Test, Final Verdict One Year on the new Pod

 EightSleep App

 In mid-2025, EightSleep simplified its app.
-It’s easier to have a glance or make a quick change over and above what is handled automatically.
-The new app doesn’t look as good and has less detailed stats initially visible, probably in response to issues raised about the complexity of the previous version.
+It’s easier to have a glance or make a quick change beyond what is handled automatically.
+The new app doesn’t look as good and initially shows less detailed stats, likely in response to concerns about the previous version’s complexity.

 The main stats screen summarises how good last night’s sleep was and what changes EightSleep made.
 In my case, the changes boosted Deep sleep by 5%.
 You can scroll down to see some of the key measures of your sleep, many of which can be tapped for more details.
-Here you can see my main Health Check is good with the 3 main aspects in their normal ranges.
-A late night resulted in a sleep pattern that was below my normal range.
+Here you can see that my main Health Check is good, with the 3 main aspects within their normal ranges.
+A late night led to a sleep pattern below my normal range.

 Installation and maintenance

-Compared to earlier pod versions, the current mattress cover can easily be put over your existing mattress within minutes.
+Compared to earlier pod versions, the current mattress cover can be easily put over your existing mattress in minutes.
 Priming the pod with water is easy (ideally, add some hydrogen peroxide to reduce mould over time).
 The tricky bits are:

 There is no regular maintenance per se.
 You may have to top up its small water tank once a year.
 The system can also be set to automatically prime itself each day, circulating water to prevent air bubbles.
 I used to have that running, but I have now turned it off.